How to Take Care of Your Parquet Floor

-A parquet floor is type of traditional wood floor, which is much sought after for its beauty and durability.
+A parquet floor is a type of traditional wood flooring that is much sought after for its beauty and durability.
 Like all wood flooring, a parquet floor requires special care and maintenance so that it can maintain its luster for a long time.

 Scratches or unsightly marks on a parquet floor may call for costly repairs.
-It is best to avoid these accidents by following some easy rules.
+It is best to avoid these accidents by following a few easy to remember rules.
 Never wear sharp heeled footwear on parquet flooring.
-In fact, it is best to avoid wearing your outdoors shoes on the parquet floor.
-Dirt, small stones and other particles can cause scratches on the floor surface.
-A good safety practice is to lay door mats at all entry points in your home, so that the dirt does not get tracked indoors.
+In fact, it is best to avoid wearing your outdoor shoes on the parquet floor altogether.
+Dirt, small stones, and other particles can cause scratches on the floor surface.
+A good safety practice is to lay door mats at all entry points in your home so that the dirt does not get tracked indoors.
 Clean these mats regularly as well.

-Clean your parquet floor once every day or every couple of days.
-This will avoid accumulation of dust on the floor, which can also result in friction on the floor surface.
-Use a soft broom or a vacuum cleaner for this purpose.
-Never wet mop a parquet floor, as accumulated moisture can damage the flooring.
+Clean your parquet floor once every day, or every couple of days.
+This will avoid the accumulation of dust on the floor, which can also result in friction on the floor surface.
+Use a soft broom or a vacuum cleaner for this purpose, but never wet mop a parquet floor as accumulated moisture can damage the material.
 If you have a parquet floor in the kitchen, protect it with a rug or carpet, especially in the vicinity of the sink and dishwasher.
 Only use a cleaner recommended by the floor manufacturer for this purpose.
 In case of dropped food or a liquid spill, make it a point to clean it up immediately.
-Any mess that sits on the parquet floor can stain the wood, leaving unsightly marks.
+Any mess that sits on the parquet floor can permanently stain the wood, leaving deep, unsightly marks.

-One big mistake people unwittingly make is using generic floor cleaners on parquet flooring.
-These cleaners, which are suitable for ceramic or vinyl floors may not be good for your parquet floor.
-To avoid long lasting damage, make it a point to consult your parquet floor manufacturer on a suitable floor cleaner.
-Never use abrasive cleaners or steel wool to clean your parquet floor.
-This can leave behind permanent marks and scratches.
+One big mistake that some people unwittingly make is in using generic floor cleaners on parquet flooring.
+These cleaners, which are suitable for ceramic or vinyl floors may not be good for your parquet floor at all.
+To avoid long-lasting damage, make it a point to consult your parquet flooring manufacturer for a suitable floor cleaner.
+Never use abrasive cleaners or steel wool to clean your parquet floor as doing so can leave behind permanent marks and scratches.

 If possible, avoid moving heavy items across parquet flooring on a regular basis.
-When such moving is required, take necessary precautions to protect the floor.
-Use soft cloth or pads under the furniture or other such heavy item.
-Ensure that the floor is in contact with the soft side of the cloth or pad, or else the dragging motion may cause scratches on it.
-Use assistance when moving the item, and slowly drag the item, checking often to see if the protective pad is still in place.
+When such moving is required, take the necessary precautions to protect the floor.
+Use soft cloth or pads under the furniture or other heavy item.
+Ensure that the floor is in contact with the soft side of the cloth or pad, or else the dragging motion may cause scratches or gouges on it.
+Get some assistance whenever you're moving the item, and slowly drag the item, checking often to see if the protective pad is still in place.
 If possible, get help with lifting the item and carrying it to the new spot.
 Also, make it a point to stick plastic pads under the legs of all furniture on the parquet floor.
 This prevents scuffing and scratching on the floor every time the furniture is moved around.